open-campaign-logger/generator-library/GeneratorGuide.md

     "explanation": "Imaginary X for science fiction worlds.",

-#### rare futuristic

-    "name": "rare futuristic",
-    "explanation": "Rare imaginary X for science fiction worlds.",

 ### Special Subtables

 The end of the file is a good location for subtables that are not called from other tables in the same file, but by external calls from other files.

+    "name": "special",
+    "explanation": "Special XXX types.",

 An example of this kind case could be the color table that contains the "black and white" subtable in end.
-That table produces only black, grey and white results and could be called for example to describe items in a black & white photograph.
+That table produces only shades of black, grey and white and could be called for example to describe items in a black & white photograph.

 It is perfectly OK if there is overlap between the results produced by different tables.